 NBC has televised the event after the Macy’s Thanksgiving Day Parade since 2002.
 John O’Hurley and David Frei will reprise their roles as hosts, having co-hosted together since the National Dog Show first aired.
 Mary Carillo will also be back for more commentary, analysis and behind-the-scenes looks at one of the oldest dog shows in the world.

 The National Dog Show takes place at the Greater Philadelphia Expo Center in Oaks, Pa.

-How can I watch the the 2020 dog show on Thanksgiving?
+How can I watch the 2021 dog show on Thanksgiving Day?

 How does the National Dog Show work?

-This year, three breeds make their National Dog Show debut:
+This year, one breed makes its National Dog Show debut:

-Last year, Thor the Bulldog beat out over 2,000 dogs representing 196 breeds and varieties recognized by the American Kennel Club to win Best in Show.
+Last year, Claire, the 3-year-old Scottish Deerhound, beat out over 600 dogs representing 196 breeds and varieties recognized by the American Kennel Club to win Best in Show.

 Who else has won Best in Show at the National Dog Show?